 develop parents’ confidence in helping their children with phonics and reading

-teach the basics of phonics and some useful phonics terms
+teach the basics of phonics and some useful phonics terminology

 outline the stages in phonic development

-give an insight of the Year 1 phonic test
+give an insight into the Year 1 phonic test

 give ideas of how you can support your child at home